 A data scientist has a tool sandbox to perform his job.
 Let’s look at some of his tools:

 Computer or programming language plays an essential role in this field.
 So, a data scientist must be proficient in modern languages such as python, R-language, Scala, Java, Julia and etc. Usually, it is not necessary to have commands on all of these languages but having command on SQL, python and R language is very crucial.

 For statistical calculations, the scientists use libraries and pre-existing software whenever possible.
 Some of the basic software and libraries that these scientists use are Numpy, Pandas, Shiny, D3 and ggplot2.

 For reporting and research, they usually use frameworks such as Jupyter, R markdown, Knitr, and iPython.
-There are some data science associated tools as well that the scientist use.
+There are some associated tools that the scientist use.
 They are Presto, Pig, Drill, Spark, Hadoop and etc.

 Moreover, experts also know how to handle database management and handling systems.

 Data Science for Business

 A data science expert needs to be a business consultant as well.
 As they work with data, they learn so much from data that no one else can.
 This creates an opportunity for the scientists to contribute to making the best business strategies by sharing knowledge and useful insights.
 Data insights are nothing but supportive pillars that allow scientists to present results in the form of solutions.

 Here are some benefits and deliverables: